rchildree/furman/ltn-315/syllabus.md

 3. Using a scholarly commentary appropriately to understand the text better
 4. Discovering researchable questions

+To these ends, we will:
+1. Read together in class daily
+2. Prepare using Williams’ commentary
+3. Discuss specific issues of translation into English (as a means of understanding Latin style)
+4. Write out proper translations of specific sections of the text
+5. Summarize Seneca’s argument for specific sections of the text
+6. Discover and discuss the possibilities of research questions

-## Expectations and evaluation
+## Evaluation
-@@

-The course grade will be determined from:
+The course grade will be determined from these assignments:

 | Assignment                 | Percentage |
 |:---------------------------|-----------:|